UU-Hydro/DYNQUAL/DynQual_Manual.md

 ## DynQual configuration .ini file

 For running DynQual, a configuration .ini file is required.
-In this file, you provide all the necessary information related to your run (e.g. time period,
+In this file, you provide all the necessary information related to your run (e.g. time period, study extent, etc) and paths to your input data (e.g. climatological forcing, land cover, etc).

 Some example configuration .ini files are provided in the 'ini' directory, both for DynQual runs that are one-way coupled to PCR-GLOBWB2 ("Online") and for runs using hydrological input as a forcing ("Offline").
+We provide all the required input data files for the Rhine-Meuse basin which can be downloaded to your local machine (~6GB), facilitating a self-contained example run (**LINK**).
+Input data for DynQual runs at the global extent are availiable on the OPeNDAP server (**LINK**) - allowing for users to run DynQual for any land area **without** needing to download the input files (which exceed 250 GB).

+Some adjustments must be made:
+- `inputDir =`  this must be set to the directory where your input data is stored.
+- `outputDir =` this must be set to a directory you can access.
+- `cloneMap =`  please make sure this is stored locally in your computer.
+The cloneMap file defines the spatial resolution and extent of your study area and must be in the pcraster format.
+Some examples are given in this [repository](https://github.com/UU-Hydro/PCR-GLOBWB_model/blob/master/clone_landmask_maps/clone_landmask_examples.zip)

+If you are adjusting input data files, remember to **check your units!**

 ## Running DynQual